prog4biol/pfb2019/README.md

 >>> a ^ b
 {'r', 'd', 'b', 'm', 'z', 'l'}
 ```
-> This returns the letters that are in a or b but not in both
+> This returns the letters that are in a or b but not in both (also known as exclusive or)

 #### Set Functions